Hamid-raza81/Resumix/README.md

 # Resumix AI

-A MERN-style AI interview preparation application based on the architecture of the tutorial project by Ankur Prajapati, adapted for Resumix.
+A MERN-style AI interview preparation application based on adapted for Resumix.

 ## Features